Introduction to Women Writers

 Grading options: A-F (default), P-NP, audit

 Explores women's writings and literary theory from diverse places and historical periods.
 Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

 Upon successful completion students will be able to:

-- Appreciate the role of gender in shaping texts as a product of particular cultures and historical moments, especially unfamiliar ones.
+- Identify and discuss the role of gender in shaping texts as a product of a culture and or historical moment.

-- Recognize and articulate the significance of women’s writing as a significant influence in the construction of individual and cultural experiences within specific historical contexts.
+- Recognize and articulate the significance of women’s writing on individual and cultural experiences within specific cultures and historical eras.

-- Challenge cultural norms and limits of analysis/criticism to create a richer experience of the texts, including multiple interpretations of the text as a complex fabric.
+- Challenge cultural norms and limits of analysis to create a richer experience of the texts, including multiple interpretations.